wushenghao8404/wushenghao8404.github.io/_pages/cv.md

 Services
 ======
-* Journal Reviewer: IEEE Transactions on Evolutionary Computation, IEEE Transactions on Cybernetics, IEEE Transactions on Systems, Man, and Cybernetics: Systems, IEEE Transactions on Cognitive and Developmental Systems.
+* Journal Reviewer: IEEE Transactions on Evolutionary Computation, IEEE Transactions on Cybernetics, IEEE Transactions on Systems, Man, and Cybernetics: Systems, IEEE Transactions on Cognitive and Developmental Systems